What is a Surety Bond?

 When you purchase a bond, the surety company will evaluate your creditworthiness, financial strength, and industry experience.
 This underwriting process determines your premium rate and bond eligibility.
 The premium is a small percentage of the total bond amount, typically between 1% and 15%.

 If a claim is made against your bond, the surety will investigate.
 You, as the principal, are ultimately responsible for reimbursing the surety for any valid claims paid out.
-This is a fundamental difference from traditional insurance.
+This fundamental distinction sets surety bonds apart from traditional insurance products.

 To apply for a surety bond, you’ll need to provide business details, financial statements, and information about the specific bond requirement.
 Working with a knowledgeable bond agent can streamline the process and help you secure the best terms.